The Non-Violence Project Foundation (NVPF) launches an important 3-year project to reduce youth violence in Uganda.

 20 years of educational outreach

-We have a strong track record having educated and trained 8 million youth, teachers and sport coaches around the world.
-The educational programs work towards prevention through subjects like respect for one another, self-esteem, tolerance, conflict resolution, emotional intelligence, bullying, etc. It is designed for young people ages 10-19 and combines academics with athletics in our programs Schools for Peace and Sports for Peace.
+We have a strong track record having educated and trained more than 8 million youth, teachers and sport coaches around the world.
+The educational programs work towards prevention through subjects like respect for one another, self-esteem, tolerance, conflict resolution, emotional intelligence, bullying, etc. It is designed for young people, ages 10-19, and combines academics with athletics in our programs Schools for Peace and Sports for Peace.

 Our education programs and our outreach initiatives have won 70 awards for best practise.
 President Obama awarded NVP the ”President’s Call to Service Award” in 2011.
 Other awards include the Presidential Daily Light Award, received by President Bill Clinton, the Paul Harris Fellow Award given by Rotary International, the American National Safety Council Award for best practise and the Weed & Seed Award given by US Justice Department in 2009.